tailcallhq/tailcallhq.github.io/docs/directives/modify.md

 ## omit

-You can exclude a field or a node from your GraphQL schema using the `omit` argument in the `@modify` operator.
+You can exclude a field or a node from your GraphQL schema using the `omit` argument in the `@modify` directive.
 This can be useful if you want to keep certain data hidden from the client.
 For instance:

 ```graphql showLineNumbers
 type User {